-A woman enrolled in BreastCare may receive a diagnostic breast MRI for the following reasons:
+A woman enrolled in BreastCare may receive a diagnostic breast MRI for the following reason:

-- To better assess areas of concern on a mammogram - To evaluate a patient with a history of breast cancer after completing treatment
+- To better assess areas of concern on a mammogram - To evaluate patient with history of breast cancer after completing treatment

 Breast Biopsies

 Breast biopsies are considered reimbursable procedures only when performed by participating surgical/ radiology providers, after preliminary image evaluation, on an outpatient basis, and in accordance with approved guidelines.
 Refer to a trained radiologist to allow for the least invasive and least costly approach when appropriate.